JustinLove/puppetmaster/README.md

 ### Other Notes:

 - Since you have to change control to give a player units, the mod also allows the puppet-master to give unit orders, including self-destruct.
 (It's up to the puppet-master's discretion to allow donate-for-troll)
-- Nukes and anti-nukes are preloaded with one missile, and the metal cost is increased proportionally.
 - As discovered in the video, extra commanders don't change the losing conditions - only original coms count for assassination.
 - Controlling a player stops army stat updates; the mod clears control flags when the spectator panel opened, but it can be easy to forget you need to re-select a player in order to paste.
 - Drop pods trigger combat alerts; it has the uber/avatar icon but may be lost in existing combats